shaghayeghsoudi/tutorial/README.md

 ## image

+Consider that we have a series of functions to run, f1, f2, etc.
+Serial processing means that f1 runs first, and until f1 completes, nothing else can run.
+Once f1 completes, f2 begins, and the process repeats.

 You can think of this as allowing 16 computations to happen at the same time.
 Theroetically, your computation would take 1/16 of the time (but only theoretically, more on that later).